executors/executors/README.md

 type.
 This pool is capable of being grown by attaching threads to the pool but it will not change size in any automatic way.
-This pool provides an effectively unbounded input queue and as such calls to add tasks to a thread_pool's associated executors will not block on the input queue.
+This pool provides an effectively unbounded input queue and as such calls to add tasks to a static_thread_pool's associated executors will not block on the input queue.

 The `static_thread_pool` provides parallel execution agents and therefore situations which assume concurrent execution properties will not guarantee